web-push-libs/web-push-php/README.md

 #### topic
 Similar to the old `collapse_key` on legacy GCM servers, this string will make the vendor show to the user only the last notification of this topic (cf. [protocol](https://tools.ietf.org/html/draft-ietf-webpush-protocol-08#section-5.4)).

+#### batchSize
+If you send tens of thousands notifications at a time, you may get memory overflows due to how endpoints are called in Guzzle.
+In order to fix this, WebPush sends notifications in batches.
+The default size is 1000.
+Depending on your server configuration (memory), you may want to decrease this number.
+Do this while instanciating WebPush or calling `setDefaultOptions`.
+Or, if you want to customize this for a specific flush, give it as a parameter : `$webPush->flush($batchSize)`.

 ### Server errors
 You can see what the browser vendor's server sends back in case it encountered an error (push subscription expiration, wrong parameters...).